realpython/realpython-blog/2015/2015-05-18-django-development-with-docker-compose-and-machine.markdown

 - Grab the code from the [repo](https://github.com/realpython/dockerizing-django) (star it too... my self-esteem depends on it!).
 - Comment below with questions.
 - Need a challenge?
-Try using [extends](https://docs.docker.com/compose/extends/) to clean up the receptive code in the two Docker Compose configuration files.
+Try using [extends](https://docs.docker.com/compose/extends/) to clean up the repetitive code in the two Docker Compose configuration files.
 Keep it DRY!
 - Have a great day!